shelleyloosespatience/WallpaperEngine/README.md

 ## 💖 Support This Project

-If this saved you $4 and your CPU:
+If this saved you $4 and your GPU:

 - ⭐ **Star the repo** (it matters!)
 - Report bugs